smithe68/2HourProjects/README.md

 <a href="https://github.com/JakubSzark">JakubSzark</a> and <a href="https://github.com/smithe68">smithe68</a> do programming within a two hour time limit.

 <b>The goal is to learn something new and improve already existing skills.</b>
+<b>We have catagorized below how we feel each project has turned out below</b>
+<b>If you have any questions feel free to shoot us a message</b>

 ## Successes
 | Project | Language |